georgeedwards/docs/project_ideas.md

 * I am using a number of git submodules for:
 - The Nativescript Theme
-- The Document Source Files
+- The Document Source Files (not currently)

 * There are a number of custom script block extentions, e.g. `nativescript`, `angular`, `snippet`